Kōchikai: History

 Miyazawa was powerful enough to become prime minister in 1991, but his policy objectives were consistently thwarted by a rival LDP faction led by Noboru Takeshita, until finally a schism within the Takeshita faction brought down Miyazawa's government and handed power to the opposition parties in 1993.
 However, Miyazawa remained head of Kōchikai, and in 1994 helped engineer the LDP's return to power after a brief interregnum.
 This made Kōchikai powerful enough to have Kōchikai member Yōhei Kōno elected LDP party president.
-However, in 1998, a fierce battle broke out between Kōno and fellow Kōchikai member Kōichi Katō over who would succeed Miyazawa as head of Kōchikai, in what became known as the "KK War."
+However, in 1998, a fierce battle broke out between Kōno and fellow Kōchikai member Koichi Kato over who would succeed Miyazawa as head of Kōchikai, in what became known as the "KK War."
 Both men undermined each other, and although Katō ultimately "won" the war to become Kōchikai head, he became the first head of Kōchikai since Maeo not to become prime minister, and Kōno became the first LDP president ever not to become prime minister.

 The chaos caused by the vicious KK War and later schisms left Kōchikai weakened under the next two faction heads, Mitsuo Horiuchi (2001-2006) and Makoto Koga (2006-2012).
 However, the faction still remained powerful enough to play a kingmaker role by throwing its support to one candidate or another.
 For example, when Shinzō Abe resigned from his first stint as prime minister in 2007, Kōchikai's support proved decisive in handing the premiership to Yasuo Fukuda instead of heavy favorite Tarō Asō.

 Kōchikai's fortunes began to revive under Koga's handpicked successor, Fumio Kishida, a party deep insider whose father and grandfather had both served in the Diet and who had held a series of cabinet posts in both Abe administrations and the Fukuda administration.
-A moderate who could win support from across the party, Kishida defeated maverick lawmaker Tarō Kōno in the party presidential election in September 2021.
+A moderate who could win support from across the party, Kishida defeated maverick lawmaker Taro Kono in the party presidential election in September 2021.
+In December 2023, in light of a growing political funds scandal within the LDP, Kishida resigned as the head of Kōchikai and announced he will leave the faction while he serves as premier.
+The faction officially disbanded on January 23, 2024.
+However, former faction members "remain tight-knit," still meet frequently as a group, exchange information, and collectively exert pressure on other politicians.